top of page

 Our residents will also complete two rotation electives tailored to their interest.

-During the year, the residents will participate in longitudinal learning experiences in management/leadership, drug information, pharmacy operations, and ambulatory care.
+During the year, the residents will participate in longitudinal learning experiences in management/leadership, medical emergency management, drug information, pharmacy operations, ambulatory care, teaching, and research.

 Additional Information about Jackson Hospital’s PGY1 Program: